 While we are focused on continuing to develop strategies to reduce our reliance on temporary personnel, we are also continuing to work to improve recruitment and retention efforts with ongoing investments in:

-Training programs for nurses and other members of the care team within the Network.
+- Training programs for nurses and other members of the care team within the Network.

-Managing the use of temporary personnel on a Network-wide basis, as opposed toby individual Network health care partners.
+- Managing the use of temporary personnel on a Network-wide basis, as opposed to by individual Network health care partners.

-Efforts to increase loan forgiveness and scholarships.
+- Efforts to increase loan forgiveness and scholarships.

-Training collaborations with partners, such as The University of Vermont and the Vermont State College System.
+- Training collaborations with partners, such as The University of Vermont and the Vermont State College System.

 Move toward a health care workforce with more hybrid and remote work roles.